 Every parent’s nightmare.

-I hope my child isn’t doing any of those things behind my back when he’s 14.
+I hope my child isn’t doing any of those things when he’s 14.
 But if he is, I’d rather know about it.
 Wouldn’t YOU?

 What are WE doing wrong?